 Starting to work collaboratively using online virtual team meeting tools

 We can see a number of common experiences and solutions from the initial MarsLander simulations.
+This includes the issues of remote communication.

 Experience: Lack of communication discipline, lack of active listening, lack of clear visualization, lack of coordination.
 Frustration.
 Disengagement.